Shades of Harlem: About

 Shades of Harlem was created by playwright Jeree Wade and billed as "A Cotton Club Musical."
 Wade wrote the show both to celebrate the past of black history and to look forward to a hopeful future for African Americans.
 Writers include Frank Owens, Ty Stephen, Branice McKenzie and Wade.
 Stephens created the choreography.
 Original sets were done by Linda Lombardi.
 Wade used members of the Swinging Seniors, including Ludie Jones, to ensure the performances were authentic.
 The show is a musical that is intended to celebrate the music and dance of the Harlem Renaissance.

 An early version of the show debuted at Brown University in 1983 and was then rewritten and expanded.
-Shades of Harlem premiered August 1983 at the Village Gate, and was sold out that night.
-After, it had an eight-month run at Village Gate.
+Shades of Harlem premiered in August 1983 at the Village Gate, and was sold out that night.
+After, it had an eight-month run at the Village Gate.
 On March 3, 1985, the show had its 200th staging at Village Gate.
 The musical has been performed regularly over time and across the world.
 The show lasts for about 3 hours.